 Conduct Standards.
-Students should not interfere with the rights, safety, or health of members of the University community nor interfere with other students' right to learn.
-Students are expected to abide by all University, College, and program rules and regulations and all local, state, and federal laws.
-Students are responsible for adherence to the University code of conduct and all University policies and procedures while attending or participating in University-sponsored programs, activities, and/or events off the main campus or at any NSU sites.
+Students should not interfere with the rights, safety, or health of members of the university community nor interfere with other students' right to learn.
+Students are expected to abide by all university, college, and program rules and regulations and all local, state, and federal laws.
+Students are responsible for adherence to the university code of conduct and all university policies and procedures while attending or participating in university-sponsored programs, activities, and/or events off the main campus or at any NSU sites.

 Supplementary Standards.
 Students are expected to comply with the legal and ethical standards of this institution and those of their chosen field of study, including the Code of Ethics for Computer Usage found in the NSU Student Handbook.
-The University and each College or program may prescribe additional standards for student conduct.
+The university and each college, center or program may prescribe additional standards for student conduct.
 Reasonable notice may be provided when additions or changes are made to the standards for student conduct.
-Students should refer to their College and/or Student Affairs Web site for policy updates or changes.
+Students should refer to their college and/or Student Affairs Web site for policy updates or changes.

 Any violation(s) of any of the academic standards, conduct standards, or supplemental standards may result in a complaint being filed against a student to enforce the Code of Student Conduct and Academic Responsibility.
-Deans, associate Deans, or Directors may, in their discretion, immediately suspend students pending a hearing on charges of academic, conduct, or supplemental standards violations.
-Violations of academic, conduct, or supplemental standards are subject to disciplinary action, up to and including, expulsion from the University.
+Deans, associate deans, or directors may, in their discretion, immediately suspend students pending a hearing on charges of academic, conduct, or supplemental standards violations.
+Violations of academic, conduct, or supplemental standards are subject to disciplinary action, up to and including, expulsion from the university.
 Violations of academic standards will be handled through the student's academic college or school.
-Violations of conduct or supplementary standards will be handled by the Office of the Vice President of Student Affairs or by the individual academic college, school, or College as deemed appropriate.
+Violations of conduct or of supplementary standards will be handled by the Office of the Vice President of Student Affairs or by the individual academic college, school, or center as deemed appropriate.

-If the student is found in violation of the Code of Student Conduct and Academic Responsibility and/or University or College policies and procedures, sanctions may be imposed.
-The University reserves the right to take additional disciplinary action as it deems appropriate.
+If the student is found in violation of the Code of Student Conduct and Academic Responsibility and/or university or college policies and procedures, sanctions may be imposed.
+The university reserves the right to take additional disciplinary action as it deems appropriate.
 Sanctions are delineated in the NSU Student Handbook.